safafa/telegram_bot/README.md

 Go to https://github.com/safafa/telegram_bot

-1. Click on the code and copy the HTML code.
+1. Click on the code and copy the code.
-2. Use terminal to clone this repository on your local machine.
+2. Use a terminal to clone this repository on your local machine.
-3. Create a bot using botfather is telegram app.
+3. Create a bot using the Botfather in the telegram app.
 4. Copy the token and replace it in the code.
 3. Run <code>git checkout -b your-branch-name</code>.
 Make your contributions.
 4. Push your branch up to your forked repository.